 The first few weeks of parenthood flew by.
 I was getting used to having a baby around the house.
 I healed from surgery and was left to figuring out all the snaps of baby clothes in the middle of the night.
 All things considered, I was learning and living like any other new parent.
 However, I did this with even less sleep than most new moms.
-I spent many nights sleeping in the recliner with Lily, both of us falling asleep as I nursed her.
+I spent many nights sleeping in the recliner with the baby, both of us falling asleep as I nursed him.
 I was exhausted, but what new parent isn’t?
 Before I knew it maternity leave was up and I had to go back to work.

 I worked full-time behind the chair of the salon I was partial owner of and managed.
 Most people get 12 weeks off for maternity leave.
 However, not in my industry, I took 4 weeks off, yes only 4.
 I had a full book of clients waiting for me and although I only worked part time the first month, it was still challenging.

 The great thing about working and breast-feeding was I started losing weight.
 Not only was I losing weight, I was shedding the baby pounds fast.
 Actually, I was dropping a couple of pounds a week.
-I was not a small girl when I got pregnant; I am 5’10” and weighed 225 pounds when I delivered Lily.
+I was not a small girl when I got pregnant; I am 5’10” and weighed 225 pounds when I delivered my child.
 During my pregnancy I only gained 5 pounds.
 Looking back I should have known that that was not normal!

 At any rate, the doctor chalked up my weight loss to healthy eating.
 My doctor was not concerned, so naturally neither was I. My weight continued to literally fall off over the next few weeks, but instead of feeling better, I felt progressively worse.
 I had no energy, I was short of breath, and I had a low grade fever every night.
 In addition to these symptoms I was rather pale.
 I just continued to blame all of this on being a new mom.